The 10 most fascinating mythical creatures from indigenous traditions

 • Algonquian and Anishinaabe oral traditions

-• Inuit myths passed down in the Nunavik region
+• Inuit myths transmitted in the Nunavik region

 • Teachings of the First Peoples of the Northwest Coast